 A1C and blood glucose are two different but related things.
 For unknown reasons, some peoples' A1C may not reflect their average blood glucose.

 The A1C test has some limitations.
 Let us look at an example:

-Which one has a higher risk towards complications, A or B?
+Which one has a higher risk of complications, A or B?
 The problem with the A1C test is that frequent low in blood sugars can lead to a lower A1C.
-If you want to reduce complications, it is important to maintain good BS most of the time.
+If you want to reduce complications, it is crucial to maintain good BS most of the time.
 Even a slight high A1C is better if there are fewer or no low blood sugars.